 \section{Introduction}

 Massive quiescent galaxies are crucial tests of our understanding of early galaxy formation and evolutionary mechanisms.
 Simply "counting" their number within a given volume (i.e. computing their cosmic number densities) has strong implications as to the strength and effect of feedback processes on galaxy evolution \citep[e.g.][]{Somerville2015,Beckmann2017,Merlin2019,Donnari2021,Donnari2021a,Baker2025a, DeLucia2024,Lagos2025}.

-These massive quiescent galaxies are the descendents of earlier star-forming galaxies that have undergone the process of quenching, after which galaxies cease forming new stars (at least in any significant number) \citep[for a review see][]{Man2018,Curtis-Lake2023, DeLucia2025}.
+These massive quiescent galaxies are the descendents of earlier star-forming galaxies that have undergone the process of quenching, after which galaxies cease forming new stars \citep[at least in any significant number; for a review see][]{Man2018,Curtis-Lake2023, DeLucia2025}.

-Many possible quenching mechanisms have been proposed such as stellar feedback \citep{Larson1974,Dekel1986, Veilleux2005}, AGN feedback \citep{Silk1998,Croton2006, Fabian2012}, starvation \citep{Peng2015, Trussler2020, Baker2024}, morphological \citep{Martig2009}, cosmic rays, environmental, and many more \citep{Man2018}.
-It is often helpful to split quenching mechanisms based on the stellar masses of the galaxies in question.
-This becomes even more important when investigating high-redshift galaxy quenching as it necessarily places more constraints on the masses of galaxies due to the younger age of the Universe at these redshifts.
+Many possible quenching mechanisms have been proposed such as stellar feedback \citep{Larson1974,Dekel1986, Veilleux2005}, AGN feedback \citep{Silk1998,Croton2006, Fabian2012}, starvation \citep{Peng2015, Trussler2020, Baker2024}, morphological {quenching} \citep{Martig2009}, cosmic rays \citep{Ruszkowski2023}, environmental {quenching} \citep{Alberts2024}, and many more \citep{Man2018}.
+It can be helpful to split quenching mechanisms based on the stellar masses of the galaxies in question {as it is believed that different mechanisms are responsible for various galaxy subpopulations}.
+This becomes even more important when investigating high-redshift galaxy quenching as it necessarily places more constraints on both the masses of galaxies and the timescales for quenching because of the younger age of the Universe at these redshifts.